The Missing Cross to Purity

 And the true worship has been lost since the apostles' days;

-yes, the worship that Christ set up above sixteen hundred years since,
+yes, the worship that Christ set up more than sixteen hundred years ago,

 in the spirit and in the truth;